kur0gir1/ZeroDay/README.md

 - Confusing Multiple-Choice Questions: 4 options, only one right answer, all designed to mess with your brain.

 ### Timer System
-- Each question starts with a base timer (e.g., 15s), but glitches randomly shorten time unexpectedly.
+- Each question starts with a base timer of 30 seconds, but glitches randomly shorten time unexpectedly.

 ### Points:
 - General: 5 points/question